Move your books from the bottom shelf and tell your dog it isn’t safe to lie in the lounge room anymore – your baby is on the move!

 You might have a little comedian on your hands too!
-He’ll do anything for a laugh and is quite a good mimic – he is probably starting to copy gestures like waving, clapping or coughing.
+As your baby develops a sense of humour they’ll do anything for a laugh and will become quite a good mimic –probably starting to copy gestures like waving, clapping or coughing.

-Your baby’s depth perception is developing too, which means he might start to become scared of heights.
-By nine months he can see a drop and he’ll understand that it is scary.
-The desire to move will sometime override this fear, however, so you’ll need to watch him like a hawk – especially when he is up high – on the couch, change table or bed.
+Your baby’s depth perception is developing too, which means baby might start to become scared of heights.
+By nine months old a baby can see a drop and understand that it is scary.
+The desire to move will sometime override this fear, however, so you’ll still need to watch your baby like a hawk – especially when up high on the couch, change table or bed.

 You won’t stop every fall though – especially as your little one starts pulling himself up to standing.
-There will be more than one head bump as he masters the art of cruising furniture and eventually walking.
+There will be more than one bump or bruise as baby masters the art of cruising furniture and eventually walking.

 Usually a male will engage in playful, physical activity with children and will focus on independence and achievement – while a woman’s protective instincts might stop her doing the same.
-For example, a father might like to throw his child in the air and catch them, tickle and wrestle, or encourage his child to stand alone and take some small steps towards him.
-But a mother will have a small heart attack if she walks in while any of this is happening!!
+For example, a father might like to throw his child in the air and catch them, tickle, wrestle, or encourage his child to stand alone and take some small steps towards him.
+And a mother might have a small heart attack if she walks in while any of this is happening!!

 Some fathers feel left out during the newborn phase so this is a great opportunity to engage with their son or daughter.
 Physical activity and movement is so important for children – it stimulates their brain in so many ways setting them up for a lifetime of learning.